AdityaBawankule1/Todo-List/README.md

 ## Features

 -> Add new tasks

 -> Delete tasks

--> Persistent Storage - all the tasks are saved even if you close or refresh the browser, -> Responsive design for Mobile and desktop
+-> Persistent Storage - all the tasks are saved even if you close or refresh the browser.

+-> Responsive design for Mobile and desktop

 -> Simple and user-friendly interface

 ## Usage